instead-hub/instead/doc/stead3_en.md

 file, save it not hear the sound (or end) again.

-However, if you consider the fact that 'snd.play()' allows you to run looped sounds, the difference between music and sound becomesnot so unambiguous.
+However, if you consider the fact that 'snd.play()' allows you to run looped sounds, the difference between music and sound becomes not so unambiguous.

 So, the definition of the function: 'snd.play(file [channel], [loop])', where: